mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

         * usually less than one thousand
         * regular computers execute several billion instructions per second
     * to prevent infinite loops and resource exhaustion, the EVM requires users to pay for computation and storage
+        * Ethereum Virtual Machine is seen only as quasi-Turing complete
         * payment is made in the form of "gas"
             * a unit of measurement for the amount of computational work required to execute operations
         * since the London hard fork, each block has a target size of 15 million units of gas